martandrMC/cpu-design/README.md

     The Pipelined INteger Instruction eXecutor is the processor that ended up emerging after the development of the architecture that Smolproc was based off of continued.
 It features an even deeper 6 stage pipeline with a dual write register file and a word size of 16 bits.
-Development on this architecture is ongoing.

 ### PHINIX+